Witten index of BMN matrix quantum mechanics: BMN index

-At infinite coupling $g\to\infty$ ($\mu=0$), the BMN matrix quantum mechanics becomes the Banks-Fischler-Shenker-Susskind (BFSS) matrix quantum mechanics \cite{Banks:1996vh}, with the Hamiltonian given by the first line of \eqref{eqn:BMN_Hamiltonian} that preserves ${\rm SO}(9)$ symmetry. $X^I$, $P^I$ are in the vector representation and $\Psi$ is in the spinor representation.
-The potential terms on the second line of \eqref{eqn:BMN_Hamiltonian} breaks the ${\rm SO}(9)$ to ${\rm SO}(3)\times {\rm SO}(6)$.
+At infinite coupling $g\to\infty$ ($\mu=0$), the BMN matrix quantum mechanics becomes the Banks-Fischler-Shenker-Susskind (BFSS) matrix quantum mechanics \cite{Banks:1996vh}, with the Hamiltonian given by the first line of \eqref{eqn:BMN_Hamiltonian}, which preserves ${\rm SO}(9)$ symmetry. $X^A$, $P^A$ are in the vector representation and $\Psi$ is in the spinor representation.
+The potential terms on the second line of \eqref{eqn:BMN_Hamiltonian} break ${\rm SO}(9)$ to ${\rm SO}(3)\times {\rm SO}(6)$.